IMMRMKW/ventimate/README.md

 An esphome configuration that turns your (HA Mate)[https://immrmkw.github.io/HA_Mate/] in an airpurifier.

 ## How to install
 There are several methods to install ESPHome on your board.
 If you have Home Assistant with the ESPHome Device Builder addon already installed, [this](#install-using-home-assistant) may be the easiest option for you.
 If you are already acquinted with Python, uploading a configuration [this way](#install-using-python-and-esphome) is fairly easy as well.
-In all cases,
+In all cases, [add the ESPHome integration](https://www.home-assistant.io/integrations/esphome/) to Home Assistant.
 ### Install using Home Assistant
 - Connect the HA Mate to your laptop/computer using a USB cable.
 - Go to [web.esphome.io](https://web.esphome.io/).